eduardohki/runlevel0.me/content/blog/it-platform-essentials.md

   and has excellent educational resources for non-technical folks.
 * [Bitwarden](https://bitwarden.com/products/business/): this one has the advantage of being open-source and has the widest SSO integration options available.
-In the past the usability wasn't so good as 1Passwords', but they have recently done a great job by improvit it significantly, so it isn't a concern for me anymore.
+In the past the usability wasn't so good as 1Passwords', but they have recently done a great job by improving it significantly, so it isn't a concern for me anymore.

 ## Essential Practices